jomjol/AI-on-the-edge-device-docs/docs/Neural-Network-Types.md

 #### Training data needs

-* Quadratic s, minimum size: 32x32 pixel
+* Quadratic images, minimum size: 32x32 pixel
 * Typically 100 - 200 images with a resolution of 1/100 of the full rotation (every 0.1 value or 3.6°)
 * Naming: x.y_ARBITRARY.jpg, where x.y = value 0.0 ...
 9.9